Starting seeds indoors

 - Air (oxygen and carbon dioxide) – good air ventilation and low humidity will help prevent disease.

 - Light – some seeds require light for germination, some don’t.
-Check seed packet for more information.
+Check the seed packet.

 Here are the materials you’ll need to start seeds